 DoctrineProvider should work with any other database supported by

-Though, we can only really support the ones we can test with Travis CI / Github actions.
+Though, we can only really support the ones we can test with GitHub Actions.

 Basically you can track any change of any entity from audit logs.